AdobeDocs/federated-audience-composition.en/help/admin/audit-trail.md

 1. Under the **[!UICONTROL Federated data]** menu, select **[!UICONTROL Audit trail]**.

 1. The **[!UICONTROL Audit trail]** window opens with the list of your entities.
-Adobe Campaign Web User Interface audits the create, edit and delete actions for workflows, options, deliveries and schemas.
+Federated Audience Composition audits the create, edit and delete actions for workflows, options, deliveries and schemas.

     ![](assets/audit_trail.png)